prjemian/epics-docker/docs/v3_transition.md

 breaking act -- not a routine update.

 - **`:2.0.1` is the immutable v2 anchor.** Never overwrite it.
-Any consumer can pin `prjemian/synapps:2.0.1` (optionally also publish `:2`) to keep exactly today's behavior forever.
+Any consumer can pin `prjemian/synapps:2.0.1` to keep exactly today's behavior forever.
 This is the one-line fix for any break.
+(There is a single v2.x release, so no `:2` major-line alias is published; pin the exact `:2.0.1`.)
 - **Publish v3 under explicit, opt-in tags** (`:3.0.0`, `:v3`); `:latest`
   **stays v2**.
 Adoption is always a deliberate tag change by the consumer.
 - **Opt-in / deprecation window: 3-6 months.** During this period v3 is